6RiverSystems/mmmbbb/README.md

 storage is currently supported, not memory-based storage, due to issues with concurrency, locking, and some implementation issues with the Go SQLite drivers.

-Which SQLite driver is used depends on whether `mmmbbb` was compiled with CGo enabled or not.
-When enabled, `github.com/mattn/go-sqlite3` is used.
-When CGo is disabled, `modernc.org/sqlite` is used.
+The `modernc.org/sqlite` driver is used for SQLite support.

 To select a backend, set the `DATABASE_URL` appropriately (see above on environment variables).